joaohedy/YazenHealthChatTest/README.md

     -   Spinner when requesting and waiting for messages fetch
     -   User presence visualization
 -   More visuals (icons/svgs) to improve UX
+-   Add a more centralized State Management (recoil, redux, ...)
+-   Correct known issues
+-   Add tests

+### Spotted issues

+**Condition:**

+When in home screen having the name field focused (with keyboard visible) and pressiing the `Chat!` button directly.

+**Behaviour:**

+It navigates to the chat screen as expected but there is a space below the footer/message field that it goes away as soon we interact with the message field